StijnVerwoerd/RISC-V-Architecture-implementation-on-Circuitverse/README.md

 ### Maze game

-The following game is a very incomplete (it has no rules beyong a starting position and a final finish position) maze game, in which you can control a dot to walk through a predetermined maze.
+The following game is a very incomplete (it has no rules beyond a starting position and a final finish position) maze game, in which you can control a dot to walk through a predetermined maze.
 There is nothing stopping you from clipping straight through the walls or walking outside of the boundaries of the screen.

 Maze program:
 ```t